Nailing the Security Audit with RRCU

 openssl genrsa 2048 | openssl pkcs8 -topk8 -inform PEM -out rsa_key.p8 -nocrypt

-2. Next, use the private key to generate the public key fingerprint.
+2. Next, use the private key to generate the public key.
 Run the following command:

 openssl rsa -in rsa_key.p8 -pubout -out rsa_key.pub

-3. Carefully copy and save both the private key and the public key fingerprint.
-We’ll use these in step 4.
+1. Carefully save the private key.
+We’ll use it in step 2.

 Step 2: Add your Snowflake credentials to ConductorOne